asemidotsky/dev-wiki/pages/frameworks/angular/angular-dev.md

 ViewEncapsulation:

-* Emulated - default, Angular approach (when you see some strange attributes on html elements, like `_ngcontent-c2`)
+* Emulated - default, Angular approach (when you see some strange attributes on html elements, like `_ngcontent-c2`).
+Angular applies such attributes to all elements in the component and thereby implementing view encapsulation.
 * Native - uses Shadow DOM technology
 * None - no view encapsulation